HypnoBeaverMoose/hypnobeavermoose.github.io/_posts/2024-12-07-game-architecture-using-scriptable-objects-part-2.md

 public VariableReference<float> _health;
 ```

-Will take `FloatVariable` as a parameter.Thanks to some editor "magic" in the inspector the whole thing looks like this:
+will take `FloatVariable` as a parameter.
+And, thanks to some editor "magic" in the inspector the whole thing looks like this:

 ![References](/images/reference.png)

 ### Events

-Events on the other hand are pretty straightforward.
+Events, on the other hand, are pretty straightforward.
 It's just a script with an event and a two methods to encapsulate the event.
 The encapsulation we need in case we decide to store the callbacks in some different manner down the road.
 ```cs
 public abstract class TypedEvent<T> : ScriptableObject
 {